dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 * Is the process by which routing can create a URL path based on a set of route values.
 * Allows for a logical separation between endpoints and the URLs that access them.

 Endpoint routing includes the <xref:Microsoft.AspNetCore.Routing.LinkGenerator> link generator API .`LinkGenerator` is a singleton service that can be retrieved from [DI](xref:fundamentals/dependency-injection).
-The API can be used outside of the context of an executing request.
-MVC's <xref:Microsoft.AspNetCore.Mvc.IUrlHelper> and scenarios that rely on <xref:Microsoft.AspNetCore.Mvc.IUrlHelper>, such as [Tag Helpers](xref:mvc/views/tag-helpers/intro), HTML Helpers, and [Action Results](xref:mvc/controllers/actions), use the `LinkGenerator` internally to provide link generating capabilities.
+The `LinkGenerator` API can be used outside of the context of an executing request.
+[Mvc.IUrlHelper](xref:Microsoft.AspNetCore.Mvc.IUrlHelper) and scenarios that rely on <xref:Microsoft.AspNetCore.Mvc.IUrlHelper>, such as [Tag Helpers](xref:mvc/views/tag-helpers/intro), HTML Helpers, and [Action Results](xref:mvc/controllers/actions), use the `LinkGenerator` internally to provide link generating capabilities.

 The link generator is backed by the concept of an *address* and *address schemes*.
 An address scheme is a way of determining the endpoints that should be considered for link generation.
-For example, the route name and route values scenarios many users are familiar with from controllers/Razor Pages are implemented as an address scheme.
+For example, the route name and route values scenarios many users are familiar with from controllers and Razor Pages are implemented as an address scheme.

-The link generator can link to controllers/Razor Pages actions and pages via the following extension methods:
+The link generator can link to controllers and Razor Pages via the following extension methods:

 * <xref:Microsoft.AspNetCore.Routing.ControllerLinkGeneratorExtensions.GetPathByAction*>
 * <xref:Microsoft.AspNetCore.Routing.ControllerLinkGeneratorExtensions.GetUriByAction*>